Arseni1919/Stocks_Simulator_1/book/Ideas.md

 ## About prices

 - percentage change on OLHC (first price (adj price) each day - 1, then percentage change)
-- instead of close take adjusted
+- instead of 'close' take 'adjusted'

 ```
 new_percentage_return = current_price / first_price - 1  # may be negative